microsoft/vcpkg-docs/vcpkg/get_started/setup-vcpkg.md

 ::: zone-end

-The `vcpkg integrate bash` command sets up bash shell integration for vcpkg, which adds vcpkg tab-completion support to the current user's `.bashrc`.
+The `vcpkg integrate` command sets up shell integration for vcpkg, which adds vcpkg tab-completion support..

 That's it! vcpkg is set up and ready to use.